MontoyaTM/Obsidian-SoftwareEngineering/000 Index/000 Index.md

-This index serves as a referance to a list of principles and practices for Software Engineeing.
-The knowledge curated within this index was acquired from various[resources](obsidian://open?vault=Software%20Engineering&file=Resources%2FResources) throughout my learning experience.
+This index serves as a reference to a list of principles and practices for Software Engineering.
+The knowledge curated within this index was acquired from various [resources](obsidian://open?vault=Software%20Engineering&file=Resources%2FResources) throughout my learning experience.

 ⋖T⋗